juharris/dotnet-OptionsProvider/README.md

 }
 ```

+_Note: Do not put default values directly in the class.
+Instead, put defaults in appsettings.json._

 Now you want to start experimenting with different values deep within `MyConfiguration`.

 Create a **new** folder for configurations files, for this example, we'll call it `Configurations` and add some files to it.